 The strength of this lengthy sales letter comes in knowing how to tell a story using testimonials, which builds trust.
 The length of this sales letter doesn’t detract from its success because it flows very naturally and is engaging, friendly, conversational, clear, and compelling.
 As you read the sales copy, it draws you in and makes you want to read more as it provides a ‘you can do it too’ attitude.

 • Create a collection of success stories from your clients.
-If you don’t have any on hand, create a campaign to build an arsenal of success stories that you can use to prove success, rather than just promise it.
+If you don’t have any on hand, create a campaign to build an arsenal of success stories that you can use to prove a success, rather than just promise it.

 • Short and to the point is not necessarily better when it comes to copywriting.
 Lengthy sales letters tend to outperform short letters that just get straight to the point.